John McKay (American football): Tampa Bay Buccaneers

-After turning down several offers from NFL teams, including the Cleveland Browns, New England Patriots and Los Angeles Rams, McKay was lured to Tampa Bay in 1976 to become the Bucs' first head coach.
+After turning down several offers from NFL teams, including the Cleveland Browns, New England Patriots and Los Angeles Rams, McKay was lured to Tampa Bay in 1976 to become the Buccaneers' first head coach.
 Motivating his decision was the combined fivefold salary increase (totaling $2 million) and the prospect of building a franchise from the ground up.
 The Buccaneers lost all 14 games in 1976 and the first 12 games of 1977 before finally winning against the New Orleans Saints.
 The Bucs would also win the last game of the 1977 season over the St. Louis Cardinals for a two-game winning streak.

 After winning five games in 1978, the Buccaneers doubled that the following year, posting their first winning season.
 They clinched the 1979 NFC Central title in the final week by beating the Kansas City Chiefs 3–0 in a driving Tampa rainstorm.
 They then defeated the Philadelphia Eagles 24–17 in a divisional playoff game to advance to the NFC Championship where, in a defensive battle, they lost to the Los Angeles Rams 9–0.
 The Buccaneers made two more playoff appearances in 1981 and 1982.

 After the 1982 season, McKay strongly supported star quarterback Doug Williams' bid for a better contract; at the time he was making less than 12 backups in the league.
 However, owner Hugh Culverhouse was unwilling to budge from his initial offer.
 Williams bolted to the USFL for the 1983 season.
 Without Williams, McKay's offense appeared to be completely rudderless.
-The Buccaneers suffered through a two-win season in 1983, and although they rebounded to win six in 1984, it would be McKay's last.
+The Buccaneers crumbled to a two-win season in 1983, and although they rebounded to win six in 1984, it would be McKay's last.
 Thoroughly disillusioned, he stepped down as head coach.
-In the end, despite the Bucs' brief success in the early 1980s, McKay forever regretted his decision to leave the Trojans.
+In the end, despite the Buccaneers' brief success in the early 1980s, McKay forever regretted his decision to leave the Trojans.
 His son noted that he knew "within the first week after he got to Tampa that he'd made a mistake."
 McKay later said that, despite the team's rapid ascent to the playoffs, the Tampa Bay Area fans never forgave him for the franchise's 0–26 start.
 McKay's record with the Buccaneers (his entire NFL career) was a dismal 44–88–1.
+This was mainly due to winning only seven games in the Bucs' first three seasons combined, though his last two seasons were the first of a league-record 12 consecutive 10-loss seasons.
 Despite this, McKay was posthumously inducted into Tampa Bay's "Ring of Honor" on December 5, 2010.